CenterForOpenScience/SHARE/README.md

 Here's the specification of we have so far:

 * **contributors** - a list of dictionaries containing email, full name, and (optional) ORCIDs of contributors.
 * **id** - a dictionary of unique IDs given to the article based on the particular publication we’re accessing.
-Should include an entry for a URL that links right to the original resource, a DOI, and other entries as needed that include more unique IDs available in the original document.
+Should include an entry for a URL that links right to the original resource, a DOI, and other entries as needed that include more unique IDs available in the original document under the service_id field
 * **meta** -  metadata necessary for importing to the OSF (to be further clarified later...)
 * **properties** - a dictionary containing elements of the article/study itself, sometimes within lists.
 Can include figures, PDFs, or any other study data made readily available by the source API.
 Not all resources will have this information.
 * **description** - an abstract or general description of the resource